why us

 Is there anything to keep in mind?

-It is important to complete any prescribed course of antibiotics in full, even if the child begins to feel better before finishing the medication.
-Stopping antibiotics early can allow the infection to return or become harder to treat, so following post-treatment instructions carefully is essential.
+Any prescribed antibiotics should be completed in full, even if your child feels better before finishing the medication.
+Stopping early can let the infection return or become harder to treat, so following post-treatment instructions carefully is essential to a full recovery.

 What should I know about recovery after?

-Mild soreness and swelling are expected in the days following treatment and can be managed with children's pain reliever and a soft food diet.
-It is important to monitor the area closely and attend any scheduled follow-up appointments to confirm the infection has fully cleared.
+Mild soreness and swelling are expected in the days following the visit and can be managed with children's pain reliever and a soft food diet.
+Monitor the area closely and attend any scheduled follow-up to confirm the infection has fully cleared.
+Recovery may overlap with healing from any other treatments completed in the same visit.